Construction Update: June 2026

-Roadworks are scheduled to continue in coming months to complete the upgrade of Old Coach Road around and east of the new bridge to Montarosa’s property.
-Work hours will be in accordance with the Construction Management Plan, generally from 7am - 6pm Monday to Friday, weather permitting and at other times as approved by Council.
+Work hours will be in accordance with the approved Construction Management Plan and Traffic Management Plan, generally from 7am - 6pm Monday to Friday, weather permitting and at other times as approved by Council.

-This project is part of the Geelong City Deal, a collaborative partnership to transform Geelong and the Great Ocean Road by the Australian and Victorian Governments, and local councils through the Private Sector Business Enablement Fund.
+This project is part of a collaborative partnership to transform Geelong and the Great Ocean Road by the Australian and Victorian Governments, and Geelong City Council through the Private Sector Business Enablement Fund.

-We acknowledge the inconvenience of these works for the community and appreciate the ongoing understanding and patience.
+We acknowledge the inconvenience of these works for the community and appreciate understanding and patience.

 What do the bridgeworks involve?